 Presentation of a $1000 check presented at the Convocation each fall.
-The recipient’s name is to be inscribed on an individual plaque – presented to recipient.
+Vancouver recipients will receive their award during Vancouver's convocation.
+The recipient's name is to be inscribed on an individual plaque — presented to recipient.
 An FDU pin is awarded to each recipient.
-In addition, Pillar recipients are invited to participate in the commencement ceremony procession.
+In addition, Pillar recipients are invited to participate in the commencement ceremony procession for their respective campuses.

-- Individual has served at FDU in a non-faculty role for at least ten years and below the rank of Assistant Vice President, Associate Vice President or Vice President.
+- Individual serving at FDU in a non-faculty role for at least ten years and below the rank of Assistant Vice President, Associate Vice President or Vice President.

 - Individual demonstrates a keen understanding of FDU’s mission and history.

 - Individual promotes civility on campus.